cynsdaemon/classic-arcade-game/README.md

 This repo serves as a home for the 'Classic Arcade Game' project in the Udacity [Frontend Web Development](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) Nanodegree.

-This project is an exploration in using object-oriented programming concepts to store and organize information, analyze functions at runtime, and prototypal inheritance and methods.
+This project is an exploration in using object-oriented programming concepts to store and organize information, analyze functions at runtime, and using prototypal inheritance and methods.

 You may view the live project [here](https://cynsdaemon.github.io/classic-arcade-game/).
 Note: You will need to use a modern browser and have JavaScript enabled.

 How to play
 --------
-This game is inspired by the classic Konami 1981 arcade game, Frogger.
+This game is inspired by the [classic Konami 1981 arcade game](https://en.wikipedia.org/wiki/Frogger), Frogger.
 The player must overcome various platform obstacles to help Frogger safely reach its home at the end of the path.

 **To move Frogger:** Use your keyboard's directional arrows (up :arrow_up:, right :arrow_right:, down :arrow_down:, left :arrow_left:) to maneuver around the platform.
-Touching an enemy bug, knocks Frogger back to the beginning of the path, and subtracts a life :heart: from the life bar.
-Losing all 5 lives ends the game.
-Reaching Frogger's watery home wins the game. :sunglasses:
+Colliding with an enemy bug, knocks Frogger back to the beginning of the path, and removes a life :heart: from the life bar.
+Losing all 5 lives ends the game, and reaching Frogger's watery home at the end of the path wins the game. :sunglasses:

 Resources
 --------